In-line Sensor for Structured Wire

 - Reduces scrap material by eliminating DW breakage which leads to yield reduction and product cost increase.

 In pictures we show microscopic images (Keyence, VHX-6000) of new and used DW samples and data of in-line RV inspection.
-RV-DW sensor shows clear shift of the resonance frequency between two wires.
+RV-DW sensor shows a clear shift of the resonance frequency between two wires.

 RV Sensor Specifications